About Us

 Funding

-The Lions Save-Sight Foundation is committed to supporting the Lions Eye Institute by awarding Scholarships to enable world class medical scientists and researchers to work at the Institute.
-This support consists of the Dr Jack Hoffman Scholarship for an appointee to conduct a sight project for one year at the LEI, and the LSSF and LEI jointly funded Brian King Post Doctoral Fellowship.
+The Lions Save-Sight Foundation is committed to supporting the Lions Eye Institute (LEI) by awarding Scholarships to enable world class medical scientists and researchers to work at the Institute.
+This support consists of the Dr Jack Hoffman Scholarship for an appointee to conduct a sight project for three years at the LEI, and the LSSF and LEI jointly funded Brian King Post Doctoral Fellowship.

 The LSSF and Curtin University jointly fund the Lions-Curtin Chair of Ophthalmic Big Data Research, this is a new Chair established in 2022.